ChristianHoj/slate/source/includes/_events.md

 }
 ```

-This POST request is sent when a person is signed up for a meeting/event.
-It provides information to link it to a meeting/event created by a previous call to [`create_event`](#create-event).
+This POST request is sent when one or more persons are signed up for a meeting/event.
+It provides information to link the attendee(s) to a meeting/event created by a previous call to [`create_event`](#create-event).

 ### HTTP Request
 `POST http://providi.eu/API/event_attend.php`